-These Centers are tools of synergistic coordination be cess: their aim is to make available facilities and servic needs of businesses, to guide regional action in suppo tween different Actors involved in the innovation pro- ces with high added value, to interpret the technology rt of research and innovation.
-IBIS Consortium was born for managing the "Sustainal structure that adopts a model of dialogue (among the an interactive and mutual system of adaptation to the ble Chemistry" innovation cluster.
-It's a light and open Stakeholders and the external environment) based on external factors.
-28-04-2009 - today.
-27 bodies (23 chemical companies, 1 public administr ation, 3 universities).
-Timescale Agencies involved / implementation Process and detailed content of the practice Throughout periodical meetings among the represent cides what are the fields of research interesting inside and competencies/know how, each member collabora bio-based and sustainable chemistry projects.
-The res atives of the organisations that compose it, IBIS de- e the Centre of Innovation.
-On the base of their needs the for the drawing and the presentation of innovative ults are property of the partnership. , Regional Operative Program for the Piedmont Region - POR FESR 2007-2013.
-Regional funds and private contributions. · Legal framework · Financial framework Anticipated / intended outputs Evaluation Indicators used Actual Outputs - Success factors 25 projects elaborated in the field of the innovative r (December 2009) for a total budget of 7.2 million of Piedmont Region. esearch (May 2009); 4 integrated projects approved Euros, of which 3,5 million of Euros co-financed by The cooperation among companies often in competitio approaches that have been largely co-financed by the F proposals have obtained a co-financing of about 50% n on the same market, has produced some innovative Regional Public Authorities (the 100% of the presented of their total budget).
-Sometimes it's difficult to involve the Stakeholders be clude them into a Consortium (i.e. for the Italian Univer bodies). ecause of their "structure" that makes difficult to in- rsities is not always simple the association with other · Difficulties encountered and resolution As regards the SMEs, they have problems to get involv financial side.
-This can reduce their possibility to be up ed in more than one project per time, above all on the o-to-dated about the innovations.
-Lessons learnt A light and open structure of management (no propertie of Innovation to be flexible with reference to the chall and in particular the SMEs, are supported in the adop principles that provide incentives for their innovative p es or own research organisations) permit to the Centre enges of the market.
-Piedmont chemical companies, tion of social, economical, environmental sustainable rocesses.
-Future Actions Contact information Name Telephone E-Mail Postal Address IBIS Consortium Olivetta Federici Franco +39 0321 674687 +39 0 economico@ain.novara.it fpellac Corso Felice Cavallotti, 25 28100 Novara IT o Pellacini 1321 693617 cini@isagroricerca.it Other information • Documents (reports, presentations, etc.) • Follow on projects Companies of IBIS Consortium Agrinewtech S.R.L (ANT), Torino Bracco Imaging S.P.A., Colleretto Giacosa (to) CAGE CHEMICALS S.R.L., TORINO CHEMTEX ITALA S.R.L., TORTONA (AL) FAR.
-FABBRICA ADESINI E RESINE S.P.A., TORTONA (AL) FN NUOVE TECNOLOGIE E SERVIZI AVANZATI S.P.A., BOSCO MARENGO (AL) GARBO S.R.L., NOVARA GEOL S.A.S.
-DI CIBRARIO OTTAVIO & C., VERCELLI IRIS VERNICI S.R.L., BASALUZZO (AL) ISAGRO RICERCA S.R.L., NOVARA MEMC ELECTRONIC MATERILAS S.P.A., NOVARA MYBATEC S.R.L., SAN PIETRO MOSEZZO (NO) NOVAMONT S.P.A., NOVARA PO.INTER.
-S.R.L., TORINO PUI IDESIN S. L. A IESSANDRIA PROCOAT - CONSORZIO PER LA PROMOZIONE DEI PRODOTTI VERNICIANTI RICOPRENTI, ALESSANDRIA PRODOTTI CHIMICI E ALIMENTARI S.P.A., BASALUZZO (AL) PROGE FARM S.R.L., NOVARA RADICI CHIMICA S.P.A., NOVARA RADICI CHIMICA S.P.A., NOVARA RESCOM S.R.L., SETTIMO TORINESE (TO) SESTRIERE VERNICI S.R.L., NICHELINO (TO) SIRCOLOR S.A.S., LA MORRA (CN) UNIVERSITA DEGLI STUDI DI TORINO - CENTRO DI COMPETENZA PER L'INNOVAZIONE IN CAMPO AGROAMBIENTALE (AGROINNOVA), GRUGLIAS- CO (TO) UNIVERSITA DEL PIEMONTE ORIENTALE "A.AVOGADRO" (DISCAFF), COLLERETTO GIACOSA (TO) POLITECNICO DI TORINO, TORINO
+Timescale Agencies involved / implementation Process and detailed content of the practice Legal framework Financial framework These Centers are tools of synergistic coordination becess: their aim is to make available facilities and service needs of businesses, to guide regional action in support IBIS Consortium was born for managing the "Sustainal structure that adopts a model of dialogue (among the san interactive and mutual system of adaptation to the 28-04-2009 - today.
+27 bodies (23 chemical companies, 1 public administres Throughout periodical meetings among the represent cides what are the fields of research interesting inside and competencies/know how, each member collaboration-based and sustainable chemistry projects.
+The rese Regional Operative Program for the Piedmont Region - Regional funds and private contributions. ces with high added value, to interpret the technology rt of research and innovation.
+Die Chemistry" innovation cluster.
+It's a light and open Stakeholders and the external environment) based on external factors. ation, 3 universities). atives of the organisations that compose it, IBIS detected the Centre of Innovation.
+On the base of their needs the for the drawing and the presentation of innovative ults are property of the partnership. · Anticipated / intended outputs Evaluation Indicators used Actual Outputs - Success factors 25 projects elaborated in the field of the innovative r (December 2009) for a total budget of 7.2 million of Piedmont Region.
+The cooperation among companies often in competitio approaches that have been largely co-financed by the F proposals have obtained a co-financing of about 50% Regional Public Authorities (the 100% of the presented Sometimes it's difficult to involve the Stakeholders be clude them into a Consortium (i.e. for the Italian Univerbodies). · Difficulties encountered and resolution As regards the SMEs, they have problems to get involv financial side.
+This can reduce their possibility to be up Lessons learnt A light and open structure of management (no propertie of Innovation to be flexible with reference to the chall and in particular the SMEs, are supported in the adop principles that provide incentives for their innovative p enges of the market.
+Piedmont chemical companies, tion of social, economical, environmental sustainable Future Actions Contact information Name Telephone E-Mail Postal Address +39 0321 674687 +39 0 o Pellacini 321 693617 sini@isagroricerca.it Other information Documents (reports, presentations, etc.) Follow on projects Companies of IBIS Consortium AGRINEWTECH S.R.L.
+(ANT), TORINO BRACCO IMAGING S.P.A., COLLERETTO GIACOSA (TO) CAGE CHEMICALS S.R.L., TORINO CHEMTEX ITALIA S.R.L., TORINO CHEMTEX ITALIA S.R.L., TORTONA (AL) F.A.
+R. FABBRICA ADESIVI E RESINE S.P.A., TORTONA (AL) F.N.
+NUOVE TECNOLOGIE E SERVIZI AVANZATI S.P.A., BOSCO MARENGO (AL) GARBO S.R.L., NOVARA GEOL S.A.S.
+DI CIBRARIO OTTAVIO & C., VERCELLI IRIS VERNICI S.R.L., BASALUZZO (AL) ISAGRO RICERCA S.R.L., NOVARA MEMC ELECTRONIC MATERIALS S.P.A., NOVARA MYBATEC S.R.L., NOVARA NO.EL.
+S.R.L., SAN PIETRO MOSEZZO (NO) NOVAMONT S.P.A., NOVARA PO.INT.ER.
+S.R.L., TORINO POLIRESIN S.R.L., ALESSANDRIA PROCOAT - CONSORZIO PER LA PROMOZIONE DEI PRODOTTI VERNICIANTI RICOPRENTI, ALESSANDRIA PRODOTTI CHIMICI E ALIMENTARI S.P.A., BASALUZZO (AL) PROGE FARM S.R.L., NOVARA PROVINCIA DI NOVARA, NOVARA RADICI CHIMICA S.P.A., NOVARA RESCOM S.R.L., SETTIMO TORINESE (TO) SESTRIERE VERNICI S.R.L., NICHELINO (TO) SIRCOLOR S.A.S., LA MORRA (CN) UNIVERSITA' DEGLI STUDI DI TORINO - CENTRO DI COMPETENZA PER L'INNOVAZIONE IN CAMPO AGROAMBIENTALE (AGROINNOVA), GRUGLIAS-CO (TO) UNIVERSITA' DEL PIEMONTE ORIENTALE "A AVOGADRO" (DISCAFF), COLLERETTO GIACOSA (TO) POLITECNICO DI TORINO, TORINO